aannoo/claude-hook-comms/README.md

 ## 🦷 Features

-- **Multi-Terminal Launch** - Launch claude code subagents in new terminals
+- **Multi-Terminal Launch** - Launch Claude Code subagents in new terminals
 - **Live Dashboard** - Real-time monitoring of all instances
 - **Multi-Agent Communication** - Claude instances talk to each other across projects
 - **@Mention Targeting** - Send messages to specific subagents or teams